k4d4m/Liasm/README.md

 ## Welcome to Liasm
-An experimental indie game, based on the concept of combining the following genres and elements:
+An experimental indie game project, based on the concept of combining the following gameplay elements:

 - proceduarly generated
 - open world